knpuniversity/oauth2-client-bundle/README.md

             # access_type: ''
             # Optional value for sending access_type parameter.
 More detail: https://developers.google.com/identity/protocols/OAuth2WebServer#offline
             # hosted_domain: ''
+            # Optional value for additional fields to be requested from the user profile.
+If set, these values will be included with the defaults.
+More details: https://developers.google.com/+/web/api/rest/latest/people
+            # user_fields: {}
             # whether to check OAuth2 "state": defaults to true
             # use_state: true